macvfx/Archiware/README.md

 - *jobs-sql2csv* Output all system, backup, and archive jobs ever into a CSV,
 - *volt2tsv* create a TSV (tab separated value) file for each P5 volume,
 - *volt2tsv-archive-barcode* Or only create a TSV of archive volumes in a file named with P5 volume and their LTO barcode
+- *volume-list.sh* Create a P5 volume list as CSV from Archiware P5 and save it to /private/tmp/ (Note: Original script form Archiware cli manual.
+Modified by Mat X to add volume and file output directly).